namratabhaumik/ExpenseTrackerExtended/plan.md

 - **Task:** Increase test coverage to at least 80%.
 - **Why:** To ensure that the application is well-tested and to catch bugs early.
 - **Action Items:**
-  - [ ] Write more tests for the backend and frontend.
+  - [x] Write more tests for the backend and frontend.
+(2025-07-27)
-  - [ ] Add a test coverage check to the frontend tests in the `github-ci.yml` file.
+  - [x] Add a test coverage check to the frontend tests in the `github-ci.yml` file.
+(2025-07-27)
+  - [x] All backend and frontend component tests now pass with 80%+ coverage.
+Frontend test suite was stabilized by mocking axios and updating test selectors to handle duplicate elements.
+(2025-07-27)

 ### 3. Implement Missing Features